VCTLabs/meta-user-aa1/README.rst

-Each enclustra (socfpga) reference design gets a Yocto machine definition, however, user projects should select one of the base machines provided by the enclustra module layer => meta-enclustra-module_ (one of the layers provided in meta-enclustra-socfpga_).
+Each enclustra (socfpga) reference design gets a Yocto machine definition, however, user projects should select one of the base machines provided by the enclustra module layer => meta-enclustra-module_ (one of the layers provided in meta-enclustra-socfpga_) to get started.
 Given the current AA1/ST1 hardware, the correct (yocto) user machine is ``me-aa1-270-2i2-d11e-nfx3``.

 The user project must provide a zipfile containing the build files from the desired Quartus project, ie, 1) the bitstream ``.sof`` must be converted to